The new smart home trends we'll be adding to our homes in 2023

 What’s next for smart homes?

-Matter 1.0 launched in November 2022 with over 190 compatible smart home devices, but this is set to increase hugely over the coming years, so hopefully, when shopping for security cameras, speakers or thermostats for instance, whatever you choose will work on your chosen platform, and even alongside previously competing brands.
-Many existing products will also receive software updates to make them compatible.
+Matter launched late in 2022 with with over 190 compatible smart home devices, but this is set to increase hugely over the coming years, so hopefully, when shopping for security cameras, speakers or thermostats for instance, whatever you choose will work on your chosen platform, and even alongside previously competing brands.